spyophobia/cloak-spec/README.md

 # cloak-spec
-RPM spec for building Cloak
+Spec file for building [Cloak](https://github.com/cbeuw/Cloak).

+You can find and install the built packages on [COPR](https://copr.fedorainfracloud.org/coprs/spyophobia/cloak/).